ICanReadIo/ICanReadIo.github.io/en/_posts/2025-03-30-dyslexia-faq-15.md

 - **Tripod Mode**: Ideal for studying—set the phone in a stand, point at the text, and listen without distractions.
 - **Handheld Mode**: Great for quick reading—just point and tap.
 - **Screen Mode**: On computers, point the mouse at any text and press Ctrl+I.
 IcanRead works with books, handwriting, websites, emails—virtually any form of text, in dozens of languages.
-It’s not just a reader; it’s a **confidence booster and independence enabler**.
+It's not just a reader; it's a **confidence booster and independence enabler**.

 ### Additional Tips
 - Allow extra time for reading and writing tasks.
 - Encourage regular breaks to reduce cognitive fatigue.
 - Using a ruler or finger to track lines can help some readers.
-Reading shouldn’t be a barrier.
+Reading shouldn't be a barrier.
 With thoughtful design and tools like IcanRead, it becomes a bridge to learning and self-esteem.